basicx-StrgV/Blob/README.md

 # Blob
- Blob is a friendly slime for your terminal
+ Blob is a friendly alien for your terminal